oakcask/github-action-auto-label-issue/README.md

     - "[Aa]hoy"
     - "[Mm]atey"
     - ([AR]a*|Ya+)rrr+!
+    # pirate:caribbean, pirate:barbary, prirate:ottoman or any pirates will be also labelled as "pirate".
+    - labelMatch: |-
+      ^pirate:

 # If the pirate talks about "rum", he must be a caribbean pirate.
 pirate:caribbean: